Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Construction of polyhex graphs

 \begin{proof} Let $G$ be a polyhex graph on the torus.
-Then $G$ is isomorphic to $T(k,q,t)$ by Theorem \ref{thm3-1}.
-If $fw(G)= 2$, then $G$ has two hexagons $h_1$ and $h_2$ which intersects on two edges.
-By Proposition \ref{prop3-3}, let $h_1$ be the hexagon $h(0,0)$.
+Then $G$ is isomorphic to some $T(k,q,t)$ by Theorem \ref{thm3-1}.
+It follows that $\text{fw}(G)= 2$ if and only if $G$ has two distinct hexagons $h_1$ and $h_2$ which intersect in two edges.
+By Proposition \ref{prop3-3}, without loss of generality let $h_1$ be the hexagon $h_{0,0}$ and let $h_2=h_{x,y}$ with $0\leq y\leq q-1$.
+Since $h_1$ and $h_2$ intersect in two edges, $y=$0 or 1.